 Interestingly, tread separation cases tend to occur disproportionally in warm weather states such as Florida, Texas, Arizona and Southern California.

 The tire companies and their defense experts are reluctant to admit that their tires have any defects.
 Instead they typically blame the owner of the vehicle of poor maintenance of the tire.
 The problem with this argument is that it would lead to the ridiculous conclusion that people in warm weather climates take worse care of their vehicles than those in cooler climates.

 The well known truth is that heat build up accelerates the tread separation process.
 At our firm we believe that tires need to be designed and manufactured so that they retain their integrity and do not peel apart when subjected to the extra stress of operating in a warm weather.
 It’s just common sense.

-At Jay Halpern and Associates we pride ourselves on understanding the theories and arguments that will be made by defendant manufacturers.
+At Halpern, Santos & Pinkert, P.A. we pride ourselves on understanding the theories and arguments that will be made by defendant manufacturers.
 Our familiarity with their arguments in tire and other product liability cases can help expose the truth about product defects.